smithy-lang/smithy/docs/source/1.0/spec/core/behavior-traits.rst

    at which pagination occurs.

 #.
 If the received response does not contain a continuation token in the
-   referenced ``outputToken`` member, then there are no more results to retrieve and the process is complete.
+   referenced ``outputToken`` member (either the member is not set or is set to an empty value), then there are no more results to retrieve and the process is complete.

 #.
 If there is a continuation token in the referenced ``outputToken`` member
    of the response, then the client sends a subsequent request using the same